 Provide an opportunity for the public to view and understand how sewage can be recycled for beneficial use.

-Initially, the recycled water will be used to irrigate the landscaping around the City Hall complex and for toilet flushing in Anaheim West Tower.
+Currently, the recycled water is used to irrigate the landscaping around the City Hall complex and Pearson Park, and for toilet flushing in Anaheim West Tower.
 However, the plant and recycled water piping system was designed to be expanded as new customers come on-line.

 A key element of the plant design is an enhanced odor control system that uses granular activated carbon (GAC) to capture and treat odors from the facility.
 This system includes a fully redundant backup GAC air scrubber to ensure no odors escape from the facility.
 Also, the building’s ventilation system will create negative pressure within the building in order to prevent odors from escaping whenever a door is opened.